Nick Tucker

 Nicholas Tucker (born August 26, 1985) is an American professional stock car racing driver and team owner.
-He currently owns Trans-Am Series team Nitro Motorsports and as a driver most recently competed in the World of Outlaws NOS Energy Drink Sprint Car Series in 2021.
+He currently owns an ARCA Menards Series and a Trans-Am Series team Nitro Motorsports and as a driver most recently competed in the World of Outlaws NOS Energy Drink Sprint Car Series in 2021.

 Career

 Tucker began racing at age five, starting out by racing flat track four-wheelers and go-karts.
 At age 14, he came to the point where he had to move up to racing late models to advance his career.
 However, because of Washington state regulations, he could not compete in those cars in his home state.
 As a result, he and his family moved to North Carolina in the Charlotte metropolitan area where most NASCAR teams are located, where he began to race those cars there.